Get,

 Image Source: freepik.com

-Consuming a balanced diet with ample insoluble as well as soluble fibre will help you with regular bowels.
-Insoluble fibre adds bulk to your stool, making it less likely for you to strain during stool passing.
+Consuming a balanced diet with ample insoluble as well as soluble fibre will help you with regular bowel movements.
+Insoluble fibre adds bulk to your stool, making it less likely for you to strain while passing stool14.
 Fibre is also known to promote a healthy gut.

 Drumstick tree or moringa might also be a helpful remedy for piles.
-Moringa may help in reducing inflammation and might help manage symptoms of piles.
+Moringa may help reduce inflammation and manage symptoms of piles15.
 However, since it’s a traditional remedy, more research is needed to fully understand its effectiveness and benefits.

 Dr. Nayana Shetty, MBBS, MD